 The small Scottish island of Islay is its own whiskymaking region, and home to some of whisky’s enduring legends.
 But even on an island of whiskies that don’t typically conform to more typical Scotch profiles, the Bruichladdich distillery embraces ‘challenging convention’ as their tagline.
 Come have a dram or two of what they produce, from the Classic Laddie right up to the coveted limited-edition Octomore, and you’ll understand what they mean.

 7. Campbeltown Line-up

 With only three active distilleries, this small Scotch whisky region is certainly not as well-known or well-represented these days as the Speyside and Highland regions, but WhiskyPLUS still has it covered with Hazelburn and Longrow single malts, courtesy of the Springbank distillery in this wee Scottish town.
-What is it about Campbeltown that earns it getting a recognised whisky region all of its own?
+What is it about Campbeltown that earns it getting a recognised whisky region all of its own, and why was it once considered the centre of the whisky-making world?
 Come and find out!

 8. Irish Influence

 Sure, it’s close to Scotland by distance, but with a markedly different whisk(e)y-making style, Irish whiskey is in a class by itself.
 Once the most popular spirit in the world, Irish whiskey’s prominence declined precipitously through much of the 20th century.
 These days, though, it’s enjoying a massive resurgence, taking its place as the world’s fastest-growing spirit every year since 1990.
 At WhiskyPLUS, you can enjoy samples from two brands that have really endured the test of time: Jameson (since 1780) and Bushmills (since 1608).